uncleleonfan/FloatingActionMenu/README.md

 # FloatingActionMenu
 FloatingActionMenu is a custom widget which manipulate multiple FloatingActionButtons from support design libs.

+For Chinese reader, you can checkout [自定义控件FloatingActionMenu]:/自定义控件FloatingActionMenu.md for code details.

 ## Expand ##
 FloatingActionMenu expands its FloatingActionButtons with default OvershootInterpolator, and create a dim white background.